-Some children grind their teeth or clench their jaws, especially during deep sleep or times of stress.
-Teeth grinding is also know by the medical term 'bruxism'.
+Some children grind their teeth or clench their jaw, especially during deep sleep or times of stress.
+The medical term for teeth grinding is 'bruxism'.

 - misalignment of the top and bottom teeth

-- pain, for example from an earache or teething
+- pain, such as from an earache or teething

 - stress, perhaps from nervous tension or anger